Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Read a geopackage/README.md

 ## How it works

+1. Create a GeoPackage from a named bundle resource using `AGSGeoPackage.init(name:)`.
-1. Open the GeoPackage using `AGSGeoPackage.load(completion:)` method.
+2. Load the GeoPackage using `AGSGeoPackage.load(completion:)` method.
-2. Iterate through available rasters, exposed by `AGSGeoPackage.geoPackageRasters`.
+3. Iterate through available rasters, exposed by `AGSGeoPackage.geoPackageRasters`.
     * For each raster, create an `AGSRasterLayer` object and add it to the map.
-3. Iterate through available feature tables, exposed by `AGSGeoPackage.geoPackageFeatureTables`.
+4. Iterate through available feature tables, exposed by `AGSGeoPackage.geoPackageFeatureTables`.
     * For each feature table, create an `AGSFeatureLayer` object and add it to the map.

 ## Relevant API